Talha-Nazir13/Image-Classification-and-Processing-using-Deep-Learning/README.md

 <h1>Image Classification and Processing Using Deep Learning</h1>

 <p>This project demonstrates the use of deep learning techniques for image analysis.
-It focuses on image classification and processing tasks as part of the 2024 course assignment.
+It focuses on image classification and processing.
 The project involves loading image data, performing preprocessing steps, and applying a deep learning model to classify or analyze the images.</p>

 <h2>Features</h2>